jack-lawrence-117/whats_on/README.md

 ## Getting Started

-Clone or download this repository to your local machine.
+- Clone or download this repository to your local machine.

-Navigate to the project directory:
+- Navigate to the project directory:

-cd whats_on
+- cd whats_on

-Install the required packages as mentioned in the Prerequisites section.
+- Install the required packages as mentioned in the Prerequisites section.

 ## Usage

-To use the Whats On - Event Scraper, follow these steps:
+To use the Whats On, follow these steps:

 Run the script by executing the following command in your terminal:

     python whats_on.py

 You will be prompted to enter the city you're interested in.
 Type the city name or ID (configured in config.csv) and press Enter.